ywkaras/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

       for the response to be cached.
 It is disabled by default, for best performance.

-A plugin can call :c:func:`TSHttpTxnReqCacheableSet()` to force the request to be viewed as cache valid.
+A plugin can call :cpp:func:`TSHttpTxnReqCacheableSet()` to force the request to be viewed as cache valid.

 .. _cache-lookup: